 What could be better than enjoying a gourmet meal, sipping your drinks, and being treated to San Francisco's best light show?

-Note: I may earn a small commission if you make a purchase through some of the links on this page, at no extra cost to you.
-This helps me provide all the free information I post on this website.
-Thank you for your support!
+I may earn a small commission if you make a purchase through some of the affiliate links on this page.
+See disclosure policy.
+This helps me provide all the free information on the site.
+Thank you!

 The dinner cruise, actually a dinner/dance cruise, leaves from San Francisco every night.